needle-mirror/com.unity.entities/Documentation~/ecs_entity_query.md

         DeltaTime = Time.deltaTime
     };

-    return job.Schedule(m_Query, inputDependencies);
+    return job.ScheduleParallel(m_Query, this.Dependency);
 }
 ```

-A EntityQuery uses Jobs internally to create the required arrays.
-When you pass the group to the `Schedule()` method, the EntityQuery Jobs are scheduled along with the system's own Jobs and can take advantage of parallel processing.
+An EntityQuery uses jobs internally to create the required arrays.
+When you pass the group to one of the `Schedule()` methods, ECS schedules the EntityQuery jobs along with the system's own jobs and as such you can take advantage of parallel processing.